ChiefChingu/milestone-two-memory-card-game/README.md

 - Blue for the cards (#2a97ce).
 - Orange for CTAs (#ff8d1a).
 - Pink for secondary contrast (#e166c4).

+The contrasting colors are checked in a [color blind web page filter](https://www.toptal.com/designers/colorfilter) with good results on all filters.

 ### User Stories
 As a user I want to: